bleuscor/LeetPrep/README.md

 <li>Quick access to a curated list of popular interview questions (Blind 75)</li>
 </ul>

-I built LeetPrep to help me prepare for technical interviews.
-Having easy access to a curated set of resources was very useful while doing leetcode problems or simply studying for interviews.
-The one click access to the handy resources is amazing!
+Having easy access to a curated set of resources is very useful while doing leetcode problems or simply studying for interviews.
+The one click access to the handy resources is a massive improvement for preparation!

 Star [this repository](hhttps://github.com/bleuscor/LeetPrep/) for further development of features.
 If you want a particular feature, simply [request](https://github.com/bleuscor/LeetPrep/labels/feature) for it!